 Many times, business owners think a lease is a one-way contract, where the landlord binds a tenant into paying a certain amount of money for an agreed amount of time.
 However, lease contracts are two-way agreements where both sides agree to a lengthy set of rights, responsibilities, and obligations.

 While an owner may say they are using a “standard lease”, there is no such thing; leases can be modified.
 However, there are some practical issues to consider when negotiating terms and modifying a lease.
 A tenant’s negotiating power depends on the strength (or weakness) of the office leasing market at the sub-market level (in geographic terms and in terms of quality of space).
 Obligations to other tenants, lenders, investors, or insurers may impact the owner’s ability to negotiate.
-Relative values of total deal versus other deals in a building could affect the negotiation.
-There is also a cost to both parties when both are paying for attorney’s counsel, so one needs to weigh the cost of modifying a lease against the value of the deal and value of risk reductions.
+Relative values of the total deal versus other deals in a building could affect the negotiation.
+There is also a cost to both parties when both are paying for attorney’s counsel, so one needs to weigh the cost of modifying a lease against the value of the deal and the value of risk reductions.
 And finally, lease negotiations are the start of a potentially long relationship, so I would suggest diplomacy and reasonability.

 The lease agreement is a great opportunity to get to know your landlord and for your landlord to get to know you.
 It is an opportunity to add a little stress to both sides just to see what it’s like to work with each other.
 Can both sides have a reasonable conversation about real business issues?
 This is where both sides can decide if it’s worth investing in and obligating to each other.
-If there is not mutual respect, or if the important goals are not consistent or mutually beneficial, it is probably better to move on.
+If there is no mutual respect, or if the important goals are not consistent or mutually beneficial, it is probably better to move on.
 Don’t underappreciate the value of having a good landlord.

 Having an office is not only about location, size, and lease rates, rate increases, who pays what expenses, or the amount of free rent period.
 Can you trust your landlord to maintain the property?
 How well will they vet other tenants (your neighbors)?
 What is the quality and timeliness of work they will perform if they provide improvements?
-If you have an issue, will they respond in a timely manner.
+If you have an issue, will they respond in a timely manner?
 Will they respect you, your lease, and your interests?

 The office is your business’ home.
 It is emblematic of your business’ culture to customers, vendors, service providers, partners, and employees.
 It is a physical representation of your business and should be considered an investment, not just an expense.
-Backing that investment, needs to be a well-considered lease.
+Backing that investment needs to be a well-considered lease.

 A well-considered lease is strategic about the term of the lease.
-There is a balance of protecting the value of leasehold improvements, the value of stability, and the value of avoiding the costs and distractions of moving, and maybe even the value of having the best option for your business in the market, where on the other hand, it may be important to have flexibility if the business needs to change.
-There may be ways to accomplish both stability and flexibly through the terms.
+There is a balance of protecting the value of leasehold improvements, the value of stability, the value of avoiding the costs and distractions of moving, and maybe even the value of having the best option for your business in the market, on the other hand, it may be important to have flexibility if the business needs to change.
+There may be ways to accomplish both stability and flexibility through the terms.
 Flexibility may be needed for growth, the sale of the business, the shutdown of a business, or perhaps a move is necessary if the customer or employee base moves.
 There is a cost to adding flexibility.

 The goals of landlord and tenant are not always consistent regarding the term of the lease.
 There are many reasons why landlords would want a long-term deal, but there are also reasons why they would aim for shorter terms.
 Be aware when a landlord desires shorter terms or if they avoid options for additional terms.
 Shorter-term deals could affect your ability to control where your business is located.
 The same detrimental effect can occur if the landlord has terms that could require you to move or vacate with notice prior to the lease expiration.
-Sometimes this can be triggered through sale of a property or through signing a larger tenant.
-Negotiating financial protections for unplanned occurrence is something that should be considered if the term is required.
+Sometimes this can be triggered through the sale of a property or through signing a larger tenant.
+Negotiating financial protections for unplanned occurrences is something that should be considered if the term is required.